bartosz-makowski/Quizzero/README.md

 * #FF7F11 - Amber SAE ECE - used to highlight buttons
 * #EF2D56 - Red Crayola - used to highlight wrong answer
 * #2FBF71 - Emerald - used to highlight correct answer
+* #03120E - Dark jungle Green - used as a background in dark mode
+* #FCF7FF - Magnolia - used for texts in dark mode

 **Sounds**